 If you use

-Pact with exact matching for integrated tests, you will drive yourself nuts.
+Pact with exact matching for tests that cover multiple layers of your application (especially your UI), you will drive yourself nuts.
 You will have very brittle

 Consumer tests, as